 The proposed 3-day school will encourage positive interaction and communication between the MENA region and world-renowned neuroscience experts in the behavioral, cellular, and molecular aspects of the general theme.
 Focus will be placed on the clinical and translational dimensions of the theme topics.
 Sessions will include didactic lectures divided into modules based on different themes and subthemes moderated by invited neuroscientists.
 Multiple interactive workshops on microscopy, bioinformatics, behavioral, scientific writing and ethics in neuroscience research will be conducted.
 On the last day of school, a session will be dedicated to address the future of neuroscience research “Frontiers in neuroscience” and discuss novel and emerging technologies, such as optogenetics, clarity microscopy, robotics, and big data.

 The 2-day conference will include oral and poster presentations.
 Students will present their research findings (10-15 min presentations) to a panel of judges.
-Awards will be given to students who deliver the best oral or poster presentation.
+Awards will be given to students who deliver the best oral and poster presentations.
 A Q&A neuroscience trivia competition will be held at the end of each session to engage all attendees and encourage active learning.